 “One of the ironies of the past decades is that Photofile has provided continuity in a field in which book publication on Australian photography has been erratic and disappointing.
 Currently there is a dearth of books in print on the most obvious topics.
 Huge amounts of work needs to be done in standard publishing of historical and contemporary research of a sustained nature.“

-Art history is a historical construct.
-These gaps highlight both the artifice and fiction of art history writing and the shape of the narrative in art history as a mode of thinking.
-It signposts a pathway to re-interpret the written history of photographic culture in Australia; a pathway to uncover what happened, but which has faded, been forgotten or considered obsolete until it is rediscovered.
+The above gaps highlight art history as a historical construct, the artifice and fiction of art history writing, and the shape of the narrative in art history as a mode of thinking.
+The gaps signpost a pathway to re-interpret the written history of photographic culture in Australia; and to uncover what happened, but which has faded, been forgotten or considered obsolete until rediscovered.
 This forgotten past informs or shapes the present through legacy, memory, trace, retrieval, mourning and commemoration.
+Photography for Barthes is a retrospective medium, charged exclusively with looking back — with history, memory and nostalgia.
 What is forgotten and repressed as obsolete haunts.

-Photography for Barthes is a retrospective medium, charged exclusively with looking back — with history, memory and nostalgia.
-If photography in the 1960s was unknown territory, then the legacy of the past is the telos of the canonical art history of Australia’s visual art as it was constructed under the influence of the formalist modernist aesthetics developed and defended by Clement Greenberg, John Szarkowski and Michael Fried; and by art institutions such as the New York Museum of Modern Art (MOMA) and the National Gallery of Australia (ANG).
+If art photography in the 1960s was unknown territory, then the legacy of the past is the telos of the canonical art history of Australia’s visual art as it was constructed under the influence of the formalist modernist aesthetics developed and defended by Clement Greenberg, John Szarkowski and Michael Fried; and by art institutions such as the New York Museum of Modern Art (MOMA) and the National Gallery of Australia (ANG).
 This modernist art history of photography (with its assumptions of the autonomous artwork, the original artist, medium specificity, and a high/mass culture divide) was constructed during the 1960s when critics were starting to become aware that a formalist modernism was problematic.
-This resistance lead to an avant-garde art history at October and a critical postmodernism emerging in the mid-1970s.
+This resistance lead to the emergence of a critical postmodernism and an alternate art history by writers associated with October in the mid-1970s.